 If you record a lot, after several months, you may have amassed an incredible amount of data.

 Imagine that you and a co-worker are away from the office about to head into a sales meeting.
-You want to look up some objection-handling techniques real quick, but you can’t find the document in your portal right away.
-Finally, you remember one of the important keywords in the document’s title, search for it using your virtual keyboard, and voila: you’re now able to get five minutes’ practice in ahead of the call.
+You want to look up objection-handling techniques real quick, but you can’t find the document in your portal right away.
+Finally, you remember one of the critical keywords in the document’s title, search for it using your virtual keyboard, and voila: you’re now able to get five minutes’ practice in ahead of the call.

 Mobile Learning Gives Us Awareness